Lesbian, Gay, Bisexual, Transgender, Queer Survivors

 It's important to know that violence/abuse is not likely to stop on its own - episodes of violence usually become more frequent and more severe.
 The CEASE program can assist you:

-Campus, Education, Awareness, Support, and Effect (CEASE) is the Violence Prevention - Victim Services program at Fredonia.
-The program is coordinated through the Counseling Center and works to prevent sexual assault, relationship violence, and stalking and provide advocacy services to students who are survivors of interpersonal violence.
-CEASE provides survivors (and individuals assisting survivors) with emotional support, someone to talk to, and referrals for medical and legal options; in a setting that is non-judgmental.
-The CEASE Program does not tell survivors what to do; instead we offer options that are available to you.
-CEASE services are free and confidential.
+Prevention, Advoacay, and Wellness Services (PAWS) of the Counseling Center and works to prevent sexual assault, relationship violence, and stalking and provide advocacy services to students who are survivors of interpersonal violence.
+PAWS provides survivors (and individuals assisting survivors) with emotional support, someone to talk to, and referrals for medical and legal options; in a setting that is non-judgmental.
+The PAWS Program does not tell survivors what to do; instead we offer options that are available to you.
+PAWS is free and confidential.
 We serve all survivors of interpersonal violence, regardless of their gender, sexual orientation, or gender identity.
-We highly encourage survivors to contact the CEASE program; coping with an abusive or violent relationship can be a very difficult and confusing process.
+We highly encourage survivors to contact the PAWS program; coping with an abusive or violent relationship can be a very difficult and confusing process.

-Contact CEASE: For more information on the CEASE Program call us at 673-3424, stop by our office in LoGrasso Hall, or email the CEASE Coordinator, Julie.Bezek@fredonia.edu.
+Contact PAWS: Call us the Counseling Center at 673-3424, stop by our office in LoGrasso Hall, or email the PAWS Coordinator, Julie.Bezek@fredonia.edu.

 - Stop using abuse of any form (physical, sexual, verbal or emotional), including threats and intimidation.